ImageMagick v6 Examples --

 [IM Output]

-Of course if you want to add both extreme highlights (like a reflected light) or dark shadow effects to an existing image, using the one operation, thea this operator is ideal for your purposes.
+This method makes adding both highlights (like a reflected light) or dark shadow effects to an existing image, using the one operation easy.

 [IM Output]